piRGoif/itop-gravatar/README.md

 ## 💣 Known problems
+There should not be any other overrides of the \Person::Get method !

 The default image won't be displayed if used from a private server (not visible from the Gravatar service).